mahouboy23/IB-notes/Sample  Paragraph 2.md

 Rokhaya Assia Sy
-topic sentence from if i were president of Senegal to deprived zones supporting sentences first of all... upgrading existing ones to finally ze put more... educational programs the last sentence is the concluding one qnd the paragraph is complete with 6 sentences great job
+topic sentence from if i were president of Senegal to deprived zones supporting sentences first of all... upgrading existing ones to finally ze put more... educational programs the last sentence is the concluding one and the paragraph is complete with 6 sentences great job